The full list

 45 - La mente mia/L'organista (Erre RR 3055 - 1973)

-Just a single for this group, on the same label as Ut.
-Their style is melodic prog, the A-side is better than the other track.
+Just a single for this group, probably coming from near Rome, on the same label as Ut.
+Their style is halfway between melodic pop and prog, with the A-side better than the other track.

 ANTARES